naher94/scaffoldcss/_docs/spans.md

 <div class="callout">
   <strong>Note</strong>
-  Span utilities assume a 12-column grid.
+  <p>Span utilities assume a 12-column grid.
 They output fixed <code>grid-column: span N</code> values.
-If you override <code>--scaffold-cols</code> on a grid, span utilities on that grid's direct children will no longer represent their named fractions — use explicit <code>grid-column</code> values instead.
+If you override <code>--scaffold-cols</code> on a grid, span utilities on that grid's direct children will no longer represent their named fractions — use explicit <code>grid-column</code> values instead.</p>
 </div>

 | Class | Mixin | Columns | CSS output |